 - Use air cleaners to clean indoor air

-So how should you go about removing dust mites and filtering out pollen, dust and other harmful bacteria infecting your living space?
-High-efficiency whole-home air filters will remove pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
+So how should you go about eliminating dust mites and filtering out pollen, dust and other unhealthy bacteria invading your living space?
+High-efficiency whole-home air filters will clear away pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
 But to reduce or eliminate problems with dust mites you will need a different plan of attack.
-Dust mites generally flourish in warm, damp environments, making the summer months prime for them.
+Dust mites generally thrive in warm, damp environments, making the summer months ideal for them.
 However, central air conditioners cool and dehumidify the home and will help manage dust mites.
-During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will reduce the impact of dust mites.
-However, when homeowners shut down their air conditioners in the early fall, relative humidity typical rises, which constructs a positive breeding field for dust mites.
+During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will lessen the impact of dust mites.
+However, when homeowners turn off their air conditioners in the early fall, relative humidity typical grows, which constructs a positive breeding field for dust mites.
 Dust mites are also stirred up and whisked throughout your home when you first turn on your furnace on to heat your home in the fall.

 Improving your home’s indoor air quality is not as daunting as it may sound.
 Service Experts has multiple selections for contending with allergy-inducing pollution inside your home.